5 Examples of B2B Cybersecurity Thank You Pages That Convert

 - Lack of clarity on next steps.
 Your audience should know exactly what to do next in order to continue the relationship with your brand.
 Whether it’s to read a relevant blog post, join a conversation on social media, sign up for a webinar, or simply wait to hear from you.
 Make sure you have very clear calls to action on the Thank You page to eliminate any confusion.
 This is especially important if you’re using your thank you page to convert your potential clients down the funnel (as you should).

 - Not following up with leads via email.
 While it might seem obvious, it’s easy to neglect if your Thank You page is simple and straightforward.
 It’s important to build on the foundation of trust by sending your leads regular emails and fostering an ongoing relationship.
-With 53% of marketers claiming moderate to significant revenues with personalized messaging, you don’t want to miss out on the power of email follow-up.
+With 56% of marketers claiming moderate to significant revenues with personalized messaging, you don’t want to miss out on targeted lead nurturing.

 - Not testing.
 All things in your marketing should be optimized—and you can’t optimize without testing.
 It’s essential to run A/B tests on every element of your landing page, from your headline and subheads, to your call-to-action and even your primary Thank You page “offer.”
 If you don’t test, you’ll miss out on what Thank You page tweaks can drive conversions and revenue.